isabee426/RL_environment/README.md

 An RL environment for training LLM agents on frontier ML research tasks.
 The agent must implement **skip transcoders** — a mechanistic interpretability technique from [Paulo et al. 2025](https://arxiv.org/abs/2501.18823) that has only been applied to language models — and adapt it to a **vision transformer**.

-Built as a technical assessment for [Preference Model](https://www.preferencemodel.com/).

 ## Why This Environment